iobroker-community-adapters/ioBroker.shelly/docs/en/dev.md

 The ``xxxx_publish`` attribute contains the trigger of the action which should be listened to.
 When a new message arrives, it is possible to manipulate the received value in the ``xxxx_publish_funct`` attribute, by defining a new function which returns the value, which should be stored in the state.

-If the requested value isn't published automatically by the client device, you can request it via HTTP manually by using:
+If the requested value isn't published automatically by the client device, you can request/poll it via HTTP manually by using:

 - ``http_publish`` + ``http_publish_funct``

-These commands will be executed regularly in the ``httpIoBrokerState()`` to get current state from the device via http. *Authentication is handled automatically.* When you use the same URL more than once, the request will be executed just one time.
+These commands will be executed regularly in the ``httpIoBrokerState()`` to get current state from the device via http. **Authentication is handled automatically!** When you use the same URL more than once, the request will be executed just one time.

+### Send data

 To **publish** values/changes to the client, you can use: